dsyer/presos/decks/spring-boot-intro.md

 * Reactor for events and async processing
 * Actuator features (Security, Audit, Metrics, Trace)

-_Please open an issue if you want support for something else_
+_Please open an issue on github if you want support for something else_

 ## The Actuator